isaaguilar/v2b/README.md

 # Vector to Bevy

 Supply a simple SVG file with a single path to get a `Vec<(x,y)>` of coordinates that correspond line.

+Although SVGs contain fill and stroke information, this project does not use any of that information.
+It simply extracts the lines from the path in the svg and converts it to points to use in your bevy project.

 ## Image/Path Requirements